Is Kamakura Safe for Solo Female Travelers?

 Canada's Travel AdvisoryTake normal security precautions

-The Canadian government advises taking normal security precautions in Japan.
+The Canadian government advises travelers to take normal security precautions in Japan.
 Check the full travel advisory.

 🇦🇺